dev-centr/templates/README.md

 This repository holds settings files and instructions for setting up your development workspace on your local machine.

+We require you to fork your repository to work on the code.

 1. First, fork this repository to your personal GitHub account.
-2. Then Clone your forked repository
+2. Then Clone your forked repository.
-3. Then fork all other FTN repositories to your GitHub
+3. Then fork all other FTN repositories to your GitHub.
 4. Then clone all forked FTN repositories into the local folder.
 5. Open the FoodTruckNerdz.code-workspace file in VSCode to set up VSCode.

+Once you are finished with your changes:

+1. Commit changes to your cloned local repository.
+2. Sync your changes to your personal GitHub. (`git push`)
+3. Submit your personal GitHub version to the team's GitHub.
+Do this by submitting a "Pull Request".

 ## Why?